Getting Started with CD

 There should never be an understanding that we are “mature” or “immature” with delivery.
 We can always improve.
 However, there should be an understanding of what competency looks like.

-- Branches originate from Trunk.
+- Branches originate from the trunk.

 - Branches are deleted in less than 24 hours.